Divinegrace05/rainPredictionStreamlit/README.md

 # rainPredictionStreamlit

 A project on predicting whether it will rain tomorrow or not by using the Rainfall in Australia dataset as the original dataset which I then modified to fit my preference.
-This project is tested over two ml models; logistic regression and random forest classifier.
-The accuracy score of Random Forest is high (85%) when compared with accuracy scores of Logistic Regression (84%), but consumes lot of time to train the model.
-In terms of computation time and Accuracy score, logistic Regression model is doing a good job.
-I havent done hyperparameter tuning.
-But it is highly recommended to do it if possible.
+This project is tested over three ml models; logistic regression, random forest classifier and XGBoost.
+The accuracy score of XGBoost is high (86%) when compared with accuracy scores of Logistic Regression and Random Forest.

 # Tech Stack
 Back-End: Streamlit, Python